Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 What should you perform before you do a clean installation?

-This is especially important because drives during the setup phase aren’t labeled, so you might select the wrong drive by accident.
+- Transfer your settings – With a clean install, moving all your necessary settings to a different drive on your PC or, better yet, an external one is crucial.
+This is especially important because drives during the setup phase aren’t labeled, so you might accidentally select the wrong drive.

 The upgrade process is designed to be straightforward, so even if you’re not tech-savvy, you’ll be able to install Windows 11.

 All your files will be there, so you can continue exactly where you left off.
-Plus, the upgrade is available for free for a limited time, so there’s no reason not to perform it.
+Plus, the upgrade is free for a limited time, so there’s no reason not to perform it.

-The clean installation is a bit more complex, and it requires you to create a bootable media and boot from it.
+The clean installation is a bit more complex, requiring you to create a bootable media and boot from it.
 This isn’t too complicated, but it does come with a learning curve.

-If you’re not tech-savvy, and you just want to give Windows 11 a try without any file loss, the upgrade is the right choice for you.
+If you’re not tech-savvy and want to give Windows 11 a try without any file loss, the upgrade is the right choice for you.

 On the other hand, if you’re an advanced user and you know what you’re doing, and you want a fresh start, you can use the clean install instead.